 Inspect for rust, cracks, or coating damage.

-If paint peels, repaint immediately.
+If paint peels, repaint promptly.
 Replace damaged poles — they’re safety hazards.
-Also check lamp housings for leaks after storms.
+Check lamp housings for leaks after storms.

 Safety and Security Measures